Buddy programme and events for newcomers

 The card is your documentation that you are entitled to the services offered under the Danish national health insurance scheme.
 It carries your CPR number, your address and the name and address of your GP.

-You must bring the card when going to see your general practitioner, a hospital or other health care facilities.
+You must bring the card when going to see your general practitioner, a hospital or other healthcare facilities.
 It is often also used as an ID.

 When you register for a CPR number Citizen Service will provide you with a temporary health insurance card on paper which you must use until you get your actual health insurance card by post.